We’re a group of passionate individuals working

 Alasia joined Urban Alliance in August 2018 as a Program Coordinator in Northern Virginia.
 Prior to her role, Alasia worked as a Program Assistant for the American Council on Education where she focused on post-secondary credential completion, alternative credentialing, and credits for prior learning.
 Additionally, Alasia has previous experience working in higher education as an Orientation and Retention Specialist, assisting in guiding students through their academic journey from new student orientation to graduation, with an emphasis on minority populations.

 Alasia received her undergraduate degree in Human Development and Sociology from Virginia Tech and her master’s degree in Public Administration with a focus on Social Policy from American University.

 Alumni Services Director

-Chris joined Urban Alliance in December 2016 as a Program Coordinator with previous work experience in nonprofits, research, and development.
+Chris joined Urban Alliance in December 2016 as a Program Coordinator with previous work experience in nonprofits, research, and development and took on the role of Alumni Services Director in August 2018.
 Prior to Urban Alliance, Chris worked with AmeriCorps coordinating service learning programs at Tennessee Wesleyan College for under-resourced communities.
 In other prior roles, Chris served as a research assistant for the National Alliance on Mental Illness (NAMI) working primarily on policy analysis and research in relation to mental health.
 Chris comes to Urban Alliance having recently completed his Masters of Public Administration with a concentration in Public Policy Analysis and Nonprofit Management.